k2view-academy/K2View-Academy/articles/26_fabric_security/04b_secret_manager_config.md

 * ENABLED=true
 * REGION

-**Authentication** process can be done by setting these properties:
+**Authentication** can be done by setting these properties:

 * ACCESS_KEY_ID
 * SECRET_ACCESS_KEY

- The authentication can also be done by the service account, which the server is associated with.
+ The authentication can also be done by the service account that the server is associated with.
 This is an alternative to using an Access ID and an Access Key.